Tips for Preventing Student Burnout

 • Finding yourself getting sick more often with head colds, stomach flu, etc.

-• Finding yourself in strife and sensitive over small issues with others like comments or criticism.
+• Finding yourself reacting more sensitively over minor issues with others, like comments or criticism.

-• Not being able to concentrate on leisure activities like reading or watching a film.
+• Not being able to concentrate or lack of enjoyment of leisure activities like reading or watching a film.

 • Constantly feeling bored or uninterested in matters you used to enjoy.

-If you exhibit any of these symptoms and find yourself having severe negative moods or are in a state of being overwhelmed and incapacitated, it’s important to take this seriously and deal with burnout right away.
-Often people are in such a state by the time they are close to a burnout; they can no longer recognize the symptoms.
-Yet, if you recognize the warning signs of impending burnout in yourself, keep in mind that it will surely only get worse if you leave it alone.
-When you ignore your body’s signals—the aching shoulders or the inability to keep track of our schedule—you’re headed for disaster.
-It’ll build up over time and these signs are your body’s way of trying to get your attention.
+Suppose you exhibit any of these symptoms and have severe negative moods or are overwhelmed and incapacitated.
+Then taking this seriously and dealing with burnout is essential.
+Unfortunately, sometimes people are too close to burnout and can no longer recognize the symptoms.
+If you recognize the warning signs of impending burnout in yourself or someone else, remember that it will surely only get worse if left alone.
+These signs and symptoms are your body’s way of getting your attention.

-Students put a lot of pressure on themselves to do well, but nothing is more important than your health and well-being.
-If burnout is looming, allow yourself to get support from professionals who can help you make a transition to a healthier lifestyle and habits for yourself that include respecting yourself, your needs, and your boundaries.
-You must take steps to get your life back into balance to prevent burnout from becoming a full-blown breakdown.
+While students should strive do well in college, their health and well-being are also important.
+If burnout is looming, allow yourself to get support from professionals who can help you transition to a healthier lifestyle that include healthy ways of managing stress, respecting yourself, including your needs, and boundaries.
+Taking steps to get your life back into balance is a major step towards preventing burnout.

-When you start to feel chronic stress from job burnout and emotional exhaustion, employ some stress management techniques that can be researched online.
-Also, reach out to family members for help – don’t feel like you’re alone!
+When you start to feel chronic stress from student burnout and emotional exhaustion, employ some stress management techniques that can be researched online.
+Also, contact family members for help – don’t feel alone!
 If you don’t feel like your family will be supportive, FNU will be there for you.
-Just reach out to our staff at the Student Services Center.
+Just reach out to our staff at the Student Services Center or utilize the resources in FNU CARES.

 Most At-Risk Students for Burnout:

-It is expected that medical school brings on stressors that not every student can handle.
-Even when bright and motivated students are loaded down with menial tasks, burnout can manifest.
-Long hours of studying, essays, the constantly evolving nature of medicine all contribute to what feels like insurmountable pressure yet are still being told to push through burnout.
-Research has shown that up to 50 percent of medical students experience symptoms of burnout.
-Other studies show that medical students are more susceptible to burnout than the average college-goer.
+Nursing school is expected to bring on stressors that not every student can handle.
+Burnout can manifest even when bright and motivated students are loaded with assignments and high-stakes tests.
+Long hours of studying, essays, and the constantly evolving nature of medicine all contribute to what feels like insurmountable pressure, yet we are still being told to push through burnout.

-Nailing down just one cause of medical student burnout is unrealistic as all potential causes of burnout should be recognized and understood by school administrations.
-Such as how more and more medical students are being pressured to become a full-time physician, the lack of clinical continuity with poor levels of feedback from senior doctors, and hostile attitudes during training, etc. These are some that are unique or especially common to medical students:
+Nailing down just one cause of nursing student burnout is unrealistic, as all potential causes of burnout should be recognized and understood by school administrations.
+Some issues that are unique or especially common to nursing students include:

-• Competing demands for the time between constant medical school and family/friends.
+• Competing demands for the time between nursing school and family/friends.

-• Unattainable expectations from parents, fellows, and doctors they admire.
+• Unattainable expectations from family, peers, and mentors they admire.

 • No incentive for well-being since a culture of ‘push through it’ is more encouraged.

-Students are less likely to experience burnout when they keep up with their assignments in a timely fashion and prepare in advance for exams.
-Effectively managing time and deadlines by using a calendar is very helpful for keeping track of priorities and deadlines, keeping on track with responsibilities, and avoiding procrastination.
+Students are less likely to experience burnout when they keep up with their assignments on time and prepare in advance for exams.
+Effectively managing time and deadlines using a calendar is very helpful for keeping track of priorities, deadlines, responsibilities, and avoiding procrastination.

-Breaking down long-term goals or massive projects into smaller, more achievable benchmarks can go a long way toward avoiding the stress that occurs with last-minute projects and trying to pull all-nighters.
-Burnout often occurs when people do not allow themselves to set smaller goals, achieve them, and feel good about their success before moving on to the next phase of a project.
+Breaking down long-term goals or massive projects into smaller, more achievable benchmarks can go a long way toward avoiding the stress that occurs with procrastination and pulling all-nighters.
+Burnout often happens when people do not set smaller goals, achieve them, and feel good about their success before moving on to the next project or step.

 Although stress is not the same as burnout, stress certainly can lead to burnout if not managed appropriately.
-Being unrealistic about goals and your ability to meet them, piling on more courses than you can handle and having a social life that leaves little time for work can be a recipe for disaster.
-It’s important not only to avoid too many classes but also to be sure that you have a mix of courses.
-Even a student passionately interested in psychology may find taking only psych courses too taxing.
+Being unrealistic about goals and your ability to meet them, piling on more courses than you can handle, and having a social life that leaves little time for work can be a recipe for disaster.
+Scheduling a manageable load of classes and ensuring you have a mix of courses is essential.
+Even a student passionately interested in psychology may find taking only psych courses taxing.
 Likewise, setting unattainable goals often results in students throwing in the towel rather than persevering.

 It sounds like common sense advice, and it is.
-Eating healthily, getting exercise, and having enough sleep are imperative to staying on a healthy course and not letting normal stress lead to burnout.
-In addition, try to consistently make time for stress-reducing activities such as taking relaxing walks, going for a swim or other physical exercise, doing regular deep breathing, or any other activity that you find pleasurable and not stressful.
-Keep in mind that watching TV or killing time on the computer does not actually relieve stress – it often just lets it sit dormant.
-The most effective stress-reducing activities are either calming ones such as meditation, yoga, walking, and breathing, or physical exercise and sport- because they release positive endorphins and aids in sleep.
-Adding these activities to your routine make a big difference in feeling good and achieving a healthy life balance that will help you avoid burnout.
+Eating healthily, exercising, and getting enough sleep are imperative to staying healthy and not letting everyday stress leads to burnout.
+In addition, try to consistently make time for stress-reducing activities such as relaxing walks, swimming, or another physical exercise, doing regular deep breathing, mindfulness or other healthy pleasurable activities.
+Remember that watching TV or spending idle time on the computer does not relieve stress – it often just lets it sit dormant.
+The most effective stress-reducing activities are calming, such as meditation, yoga, walking, breathing, physical exercise.
+Sports are great because they release positive endorphins and aid sleep.
+Adding these activities to your routine makes a big difference in feeling good and achieving a healthy life balance that will help you avoid burnout.

-The constant presence of social media and Internet updates in our life can add to a sense of overstimulation that can overwhelm us.
-It’s important to take a break from school life, and that doesn’t just mean putting the books aside for a day off from studies.
+The constant presence of social media and internet updates can add to a sense of overstimulation that can overwhelm us.
+Taking a break from school is essential, and that doesn’t just mean putting the books aside for a day off from studies.
 Disconnecting from social media is recommended for students and workers alike.
-At least one hour before going to sleep shut off mobile devices and social media.
-Not only can the information run you ragged, but the light screens in computers, smartphones, tablets, and other devices can interfere with your circadian rhythms and render you unable to calm down, rest or sleep through the night.
-Turning off and tuning out for a while may be the best way to avoid burnout.
+At least one hour before sleep shut off mobile devices and social media.
+While the excess of information can run you ragged, the light screens on computers, smartphones, tablets, and other devices can interfere with your circadian rhythms and negatively impact rest or sleep through the night.
+Turning off and tuning out for a while is another way to avoid burnout.

 Fight Back Against Burnout

-Many experts say that in order to effectively and safely deal with burnout, you need to use the “Three R” approach:
+To deal with burnout effectively and safely, you need to use the “Three R” approach:

 Recognize